medly/starter/packages/module/README.md

 # Create typescript module

-An application for generating either ts module or simple ts app
+An application for generating either ts module or simple ts app.
+You can also choose between `typescript` & `javascript` language.

 ## Getting started